konstantinosKokos/aethel/README.md

 **Cool things to look out for**:
-* an interface to [Alpino](http://www.let.rug.nl/vannoord/alp/Alpino/) outputs -- convert constituency graphs to λ-terms and annoy your informal linguist friends!
+* an interface to [Alpino](http://www.let.rug.nl/vannoord/alp/Alpino/) outputs -- convert dependency graphs to λ-terms and annoy your informal linguist friends!
 * a faithful implementation of modal linear logic proofs and its terms -- almost as good as doing it on paper!
 ---